-Follow along with your copy of RX, the AI-powered, complete solution for damaged audio.
+Follow along with your copy of

 Now if you're anything like me, looking at RX for the first time can be overwhelming.
 And I wouldn't blame you!
 I've spent many years looking at waveforms of recorded audio.
 At first, the orange flames of the Spectral Editor in RX were very intimidating.